Noh as Intermedia

 The Breath of Yin and Yang

-Metaphorically and literally, ‘breath’ is one of the primary unifying elements of Noh.
+Literally and metaphorically, ‘breath’ is one of the primary unifying elements of Noh.
 It is the central model for the form.
 The recurring cycle of inhaling/building-up energy and exhaling/releasing it, is fundamental to Noh's structure.
 If Noh is a fractal design with ‘breath’ as its basic element, it repeats in every possible time-scale and media layer to create an infinitely complex and self-similar form.
 Conceptually, ‘breath’ also reflects the ancient Chinese philosophical tradition that describes the world as a constant balancing of Yin (dark, moon, female, inhale) and Yang (bright, sun, male, exhale).
 According to this philosophy, the two seemingly contrary forces are complementary, inseparable, and dependent on each other.

 Breath is foundational for Noh actors.
 They develop a lower abdomen (hara) breathing similar to that of Japanese martial artists.
 They learn that precise control of breath is essential to convey appropriate expression of the chant as well as posture and movement of the body.
 It underlies the rhythm of kata.
 From the basic walking step to circling around the stage with a group of kata, actors follow the energetic and spatial shape of a breath.